MrLokiiie/ecommerce/COMMIT.md

 ## Upgrade TO-DO:
 Set up the Purchase API or use server actions for the stripe api.
 Stripe Documentation: [Stripe Documentation](https://stripe.com/docs/test-mode)

+## PUSH-NOTIFCATIONS & Webhook API w/ Stripe:
+Setup QStash properly using [Upstash](upstash.com).
+Setup the external api server w/ [Python] and manage the webhooks passing through with that.
+And setup POST requests so when someone purchases that product.
+The owner of that product will recieve a dashboard notification.